 When I returned from a recent trip and went to pick up for my dogs Mina and Greco from the pet hotel where they had stayed they seemed unusually quiet.
 Despite showing joy at seeing me, as they always do, my cocker spaniel and my Dalmatian were not so eager to run to the car and return home.

-She described in detail how my dogs — whom I thought I knew so well — had enjoyed their massages.
-She said that, because they seemed to suffer from stiffness in some areas, she had massaged over those areas, and that my Dalmatian had enjoyed it so much, he often sighed with pleasure.
+I asked Barbara, the hotel director, why they were acting differently this time.
+“I gave them a massage twice a day,” she explained.
+She described in detail how my dogs — whom I thought I knew so well — had enjoyed their messages.
+She said that, because they seemed to suffer from stiffness, she had massaged over those areas, and that my Dalmatian had enjoyed it so much, he often sighed with pleasure.

 I was impressed, but also skeptical.
 Then I decided to do some research and find out what animal behavior specialists think on the subject.
 I was surprised to discover they agreed that a pet massage can considerably reduce anxiety in dogs.